 At its forty-fifth meeting (Maastricht, 29 June–2 July 2014), the Committee decided to put additional questions to the communicants and to the Party concerned.

 The communicants and the Party concerned provided their responses on 5 September 2014.
-In the responses, the communicants and the Party concerned informed the Committee that on 21 July 2014, the Court of Appeal dismissed the application of Mrs Austin (the communicant of ACCC/C/2013/86) for costs protection in her private nuisance proceedings relating to environmental harm by dust and noise.
+In the responses, the communicants and the Party concerned informed the Committee that on 21 July 2014, the Court of Appeal dismissed the application of Mrs Austin (the communicant of ACCC/C/2013/86) for costs protection in her private nuisance proceedings. .

 The Committee prepared joint draft findings at its forty-fourth to forty-seventh meetings inclusive, completing the draft through its electronic decision-making procedure.
-In accordance with paragraph 34 of the annex to decision I/7, the draft findings were then forwarded for comments to the Party concerned and to the communicants on ….
-All were invited to provide comments by ….
+In accordance with paragraph 34 of the annex to decision I/7, the draft findings were then forwarded for comments to the Party concerned and to the communicants on 23 February 2015.
+All were invited to provide comments by 23 March 2015.
+The Party concerned and the communicant of communication ACCC/C/2013/86 provided comments on 23 March and 9 March 2015 respectively.
+No comments were received from the communicant of communication ACCC/C/2013/85.

-The Party concerned and the communicants provided comments on … and ….
+At its forty-eighth meeting (Geneva, 24-27 March 2015), the Committee prepared revised draft findings taking into account the comments received from the parties.
+In accordance with paragraph 34 of the annex to decision I/7, the revised draft findings were then forwarded for comments to the Party concerned and to the communicants on 10 April 2015.
+All were invited to provide comments by 1 May 2015.

-At its … meeting (dates), the Committee adopted its findings and agreed that they should be published as addendum to the Committee’s report to ….
-It requested the secretariat to send the findings to the Party concerned and the communicants.]
+The Party concerned and the communicants provided comments on the revised draft findings on …. and …. respectively.
+Taking into account the comments received, the Committee adopted its findings through its electronic decision-making on ….. and agreed that they should be published as addendum to the Committee’s report to ….
+It requested the secretariat to send the findings to the Party concerned and the communicants.

 II.
 Summary of facts, evidence and issues